-I have the pleasure of presenting the accounts for Norfolk Mortgage Trust for the year ending 31 March 2021.
-It has been a successful year for the Trust, with the size of the fund growing by 24.05% over the period.
+I have the pleasure of presenting the accounts for Norfolk Mortgage Trust for the year ending 31 March 2022.
+It has been a successful year for the Trust, with the size of the fund growing by 30.71% over the period.

-In line with the market decline in interest rates over the financial year, we lowered our interest rates to ensure we maintained loan quality and we have not seen any need to impair any loans during the year.
-I am pleased to report that the average return to unitholders over the year was 5.85% (before tax) and we continue to focus on ensuring that every decision made is in the best interests of our unitholders.
+I am pleased to report that the average gross (pre tax) annual return to unitholders over the year was 5.89% and we continue to focus on ensuring that every decision made is in the best interests of our unitholders.